2021: India to bank on innovative ways to garner Rs 1.75 lakh cr investment for renewable energy sector

 About increasing the share of renewables in the country’s energy mix, the minister said that India already has 38 per cent installed electricity generation capacity (140 GW) coming from clean energy and that the 40 per cent target will be surpassed in 2021.

 India has set an ultimate target of having 450 GW of clean energy by 2030.
-(AGENCIES)
+(PTI)

 2021: India to bank on innovative ways to garner Rs 1.75 lakh cr investment for renewable energy sector

-NEW DELHI : India will look to be more innovative in its approach to garner additional investments worth Rs 1.75 lakh crore for having 35 GW of renewable power generation capacity next year to meet the ambitious target of 175 GW of clean energy capacity by 2022.
+NEW DELHI, Dec 26: India will look to be more innovative in its approach to garner additional investments worth Rs 1.75 lakh crore for having 35 GW of renewable power generation capacity next year to meet the ambitious target of 175 GW of clean energy capacity by 2022.